DEck13/conformal.glm/README.md

 ## Coverage properties and estimated area of all prediction regions

-All of the presented prediction regions exhibit close to finite-sample marginal validity and local validity with respect to bining.
+All of the presented prediction regions exhibit close to finite-sample marginal validity and local validity with respect to binning.
 However, the LS conformal prediction region and the HD prediction region do not exhibit finite-sample local validity in the second bin and the HD prediction region does not quite possess finite-sample marginal validity.
 The parametric conformal prediction region is smallest in size with an estimated area of 2.20.
 The HD prediction region is a close second with an estimated area of 2.21.
-LS conformal prediction region has an estimated area of 2.57 and The nonparametric conformal prediction region has an estimated area of 2.69.
+LSLW conformal prediction region has an estimated area of 2.57 and The nonparametric conformal prediction region has an estimated area of 2.69.
 Under correct model specification, the parametric conformal prediction region is similar in performance to that of the highest density prediction